1933 Giro d'Italia: Classification leadership

 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
 Race organizers chose to remove time bonuses for the sprint stage winners, the "winner for detachment," the first riders who cross a mountain.
 The winner of the individual time trial – where riders contest the course starting in three minute increments – awarded a time bonus of two minutes and one minute to the first and second-place finishers, respectively.

 The race organizers allowed isolated riders to compete in the race, which had a separate classification calculated the same way as the general classification.
-For the leader of this classification, a white jersey was awarded.
+For the first time, a white jersey was awarded for the leader of this classification.

+In 1933, the Italian cycling organisation had two different types of licences for professional cyclists.
+The lower-ranked cyclists rode with a licence for 'indipendenti', and a special prize was given to the highest ranked rider amongst these riders in the general classification.

-In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the riders who crossed them first.
+In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the three riders who crossed them first.
 There were four mountains that were given points towards the mountains classification: the Passo del Tonale, the Osteria della Crocetta, the Castelnuovo della Daunia, and the Castelnuovo Val di Cecina.
 Alfredo Binda was the first rider to cross each of the four mountains.

 The winner of the team classification was determined by adding the finish times of the best three cyclists per team together and the team with the lowest total time was the winner.
 If a team had fewer than three riders finish, they were not eligible for the classification.

 Il Trofeo Magno (the Great Trophy) was a classification for independent Italian riders competing in the race.
 The riders were divided into teams based on the region of Italy they were from.
 The calculation of the standings was the same for the team classification.
 At the end of the race, a trophy was awarded to the winning team and it was then stored at the Federal Secretary of the P.N.P. in their respective province.

 The rows in the following table correspond to the jerseys awarded after that stage was run.